Damp and mould policy

 6.2 All staff and commissioned partners are responsible for identifying and referring instances of damp and mould that they identify, following the Damp and Mould referral

-6.3 All reports of damp and mould will be fully assessed and responded to appropriately in order to minimise the risk of these conditions returning.
+6.3 All reports of damp and mould will be fully assessed and responded to appropriately to minimise the risk of these conditions returning.

 6.4 Investigate reports of damp and mould to determine the cause and carry out remedial actions in accordance with the tenancy agreement and industry guidance.